Water scarcity and pollution

 The AgWater Challenge

 The AgWater Challenge, led by Ceres and World Wildlife Fund, engaged major companies with significant agricultural supply chains on water stewardship.
 The effort spurred some of the world’s most influential companies to make stronger, more transparent, time-bound and measurable commitments that better protect our limited freshwater resources.
-This initiative was retired in 2022 but the corporate commitments live on.
+This initiative was retired in 2022.

 Feeding Ourselves Thirsty